 Journey back in time to ancient Rome, with a visit to the city’s iconic Colosseum.
 The Romans built amphitheaters all across their vast empire, but this is the largest and most important of them all.
 Its four levels of seats could hold 50,000 spectators for bloody gladiatorial combat and wild animal fights.
 Continue to the Roman Forum, the center of the ancient city’s political, economic and religious life, hosting everything from triumphal processions to political debates.

-Toss a coin into the Trevi Fountain to ensure your return to Rome.
+Stop at Trevi Fountain which is currently under restoration.
 This massive Baroque extravaganza was built in 1732 and features Neptune, god of the sea, surging forward in his shell-shaped chariot.
 After lunch, proceed to St. Peter's Square, designed and built by Bernini, and after your guide’s explanation, you’ll have some free time to explore and admire the square on your own.